tiburona/mbamk/README.md

 If you plan to make changes to database schema in your contribution than SQLite won't work when generating migration files.
 You need MySQL.

+As already mentioned, new developers to the project who don't have access to MBAM credentials need their own XNAT instance and S3 bucket.

 ## More Setup and Configuration Options